hexle-at/DiscordChatExporter-JDA/README.md

 **Project status:** ``✅ Active`` ([More information...](https://github.com/hexle-at/project-info/blob/main/docs/status.md))

-This standalone java class can export any chat from discord, as long as your bot has enaugh permission!
+This standalone java class can export any chat from discord, as long as your bot has enough permission!

 <br>